Humidity: definition, causes and effects

-Water exists in three forms: gaseous (steam), liquid, or solid (ice).
-In the ambient air, it is present in the form of water vapor, at varying concentrations.
-We then talk about Humidity in the air, a central concept in many fields: construction, meteorology, well-being, etc.
+Water exists in three states: gaseous (steam), liquid, or solid (ice).
+In ambient air, it manifests as water vapor, at varying concentrations.
+This is what we call humidity in the air, a central concept in many fields: construction, meteorology, wellness, etc.

-When the vapour concentration reaches a maximum threshold (called Saturation point), it is transformed into liquid water.
-That's what we call the condensing.
-This phenomenon is the cause of many humidity problems in buildings.
+When the vapor concentration reaches a maximum threshold (called the saturation point), it transforms into liquid water.
+This is what we call condensation.
+This phenomenon is at the origin of many humidity problems in buildings.

 Relative and absolute humidity: what is the difference?

-The absolute humidity, on the other hand, measures the real quantity of water vapor (in grams per m³).
-These two indicators are complementary and make it possible to better understand the humidity level in an environment.
+Absolute humidity measures the actual quantity of water vapor (in grams per m3).
+These two indicators are complementary and help better understand the humidity level in an environment.

-Example: at 20°C, if the air contains 10 g/m³ of water vapor and can contain a maximum of 20 g/m³, the relative humidity is 50%.
+Example: at 20 degrees C, if the air contains 10 g/m3 of water vapor and can contain a maximum of 20 g/m3, the relative humidity is 50%.

 Condensation and visible humidity: what are the consequences?

-When the water vapor condenses, it forms liquid water on cold surfaces: windows, walls, ceilings.
-This may result in:
+When water vapor condenses, it forms liquid water on cold surfaces: windows, walls, ceilings.
+This can generate:

 • An unhealthy environment

-This phenomenon is often referred to as “humidity” in everyday speech.
+This is often the phenomenon that we call “humidity” in everyday language.

-Humidity can be unseen but have important consequences.
+Humidity can be invisible but have significant consequences.
 Here are some tools to measure it:

 • Humidity meter or professional humidity tester